SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 ### Why XTDD is powerful?

-eXtreme Test-Driven development is powerful because of the following reasons:
+EXtreme Test-Driven development is powerful because of the following reasons:

 - You do not have to guess what will be the exact context of call of a method.
 Since you are in the debugger you can access all the objects (receiver or arguments), you can inspect their specific state.
-So you avoid guessing.
+So you avoid guessing, the objects are at your fingers just interact with them to validate hypotheses you need for defining your methods.
 - Tests are not a side effect artifact but a strong driving force.
-- The development flow is smooth and strongly connected.
+- The development flow is smooth and strongly connected with your scenario.
 You write a test and use the test execution to define a context that helps you define the method.
 You define methods or instance variables as you go and when you need them.
 You do not have to plan and guess in advance.

-##### Protip from expert Pharo developers
+#### Protip from expert Pharo developers
 Pharo pro developers know what they can gain from XTDD this is why they try to grab an instance as fast as they can and send this object a message.
 The best way is to write a test fixture and to execute.